pthom/fiatlight_doc/docs/flgt/_sources/intro_source.md

 - **Application Development** – Prototypes built with Fiatlight can be **seamlessly transitioned into full applications** using **Dear ImGui**.
 Since Dear ImGui’s API is nearly identical in Python and C++, porting to C++ is straightforward.

 How does Fiatlight compare to other tools?
 See the [full comparison](comparisons).

+# Full pdf version of this book

+View or download the [full pdf](https://pthom.github.io/fiatlight_doc/flgt.pdf) for this manual.

+You may feed it into a LLM such as ChatGPT, so that it can help you when using Fiatlight.